noahehall/theBookOfNoah/_aws.md

     + the queue resolves issues that arise if:
       - autoscaling: the producer is producing work faster than the consumer can process it, o
       - failover: the producer/consumer are only intermittenly connected to the network
+  - autoscaling: SQS can autoscaling if the queue gets beyond a certain size
   - tradeoffs:
     1. does not gaurantee FIFO delivery of messages; as long as all messages are delivered, the order is not important
       - if message order is requireed, sequencing information can be placed within each message so the app can reorder messages when the queue returns them